 No child will be left unsupervised while attending preschool.
-Staff will supervise primarily by sight.
-Supervision for short intervals by sound is permissible as long as teachers check every two to three minutes on children who are out-of-sight (e.g. those who can use the toilet independently, who are in the library area, etc.)
+Active supervision is maintained during play, outdoors, and during routine times/transition times.
+Staff will supervise primarily by sight and will use name-to-face recognition.
+Supervision for short intervals by sound is permissible as long as teachers check every two to three minutes on children who are out-of-sight (e.g. those who can use the toilet independently, who are in the library area, etc.).
+Students are actively supervised at rest time.
+They are also supervised at the toilet by a teacher or paraeducator, when needed.
+A teacher and paraeductor supervise during meals.
+When students are transitioning to and from location, name-to-face recognition is used to make sure all students are in attendance, see Water Activities section on pg.
+9 for water play supervision see Field Trip section on pg.
+13 for field trip supervision